 Monument to the founder of Yoshkar-Ola I.A.
 Obolensky-Nogotkov

-On Republic square and the Blessed Virgin Mary, you get the feeling that you are in Moscow, thanks to the Annunciation tower, which is a copy of the Kremlin's Spasskaya tower.
-The square is home to the Annunciation Cathedral, an Italian Park, a sculpture of the Virgin Mary with the baby in her arms, and the largest fountain of Yoshkar-Ola with a towering sculpture of the Archangel Gabriel.
+Teleport yourself to Moscow at Square of the Republic and the Blessed Virgin Mary, where Annunciation Tower, which is a copy of the Kremlin's Spasskaya Tower, gives the impression that you really are in the capital.
+The square is also home to other jewels of Yoshkar-Ola architecture, including Annunciation Cathedral, Italian Park, Sculpture of the Virgin Mary with the Christ Child and the largest fountain in the city, which is guarded by a towering sculpture of the Archangel Gabriel.

 When the chilly Yoshkar-Ola weather permits, take a walk from Republic Square along Chavaina Boulevard, the longest pedestrian street in Yoshkar-Ola which is named after the first Mari author and playwright.
 Continue your stroll through gorgeous Patriarch's Square, best known for its entertaining Clock 12 Apostles Monument.